 There's some commotion around the definition of customer satisfaction and how you should measure it.
-But as you choose your approach, try to remember that customer satisfaction is simply the absence of customer frustration.
+But as you choose your approach, remember that customer satisfaction is simply the absence of customer frustration.

 Aim for delight

-The end goal of measuring your customers' satisfaction levels should be to make them delighted.
+The goal of measuring your customers' satisfaction levels should be to delight them.
 If you succeed, they'll become enthusiastic promoters of your company.
-If you just want to give them an average experience, you're aiming too low.
+If you want to give them an average experience, you're aiming too low.

 Why measure customer satisfaction?

-Customer satisfaction is important - as you can read more about in our appropriately-named article, 'Why is customer satisfaction important?'
+Customer satisfaction is essential - as you can read more about in our appropriately-named article, 'Why is customer satisfaction important?'

 That's why it's important to measure!
 If you don't measure customer satisfaction today, you can't identify unhappy customers.
 If you don't know who is unsatisfied, you don't know who will stop being a customer - and once they've found a new supplier, it's too late for you to fix the problem.